islemk69/ft_IaC/README.md

 ### Documentation

-The doc is accessible when the app is deployed, or can be served locally
+The doc is already built and will be accessible when the app is deployed, or can be served locally with `mkdocs`.

-Build the docs
+(optional) Build the docs:
 ```bash
 pip install -r requirements.txt
 mkdocs build
 ```

-Serve locally with
+Serve locally with:
 ```bash
 mkdocs serve
 ```